aszatrowski/predicting-cdiff/README.md

         - [ ] 7 days
         - [ ] 30 days
     - [ ] Label formula
-    - [ ] With/without gamma-glutamyltransferase (only 1 non-missing value)
 - [ ] Secondary endpoint: severe C. diff
     - [ ] Define label for this
     - [ ] Implement